profjanne/NSF1223977redesigningmobileprivacy/README.md

 If you use this source code in your work, please cite it as:

-Huiqing Fu, Yulong Yang, Nileema Shingte, Janne Lindqvist, Marco Gruteser, A Field Study of Run-Time Location Access Disclosures on Android Smartphones Proceedings of USEC'14, 2014.
+Huiqing Fu, Yulong Yang, Nileema Shingte, Janne Lindqvist, Marco Gruteser, A Field Study of Run-Time Location Access Disclosures on Android Smartphones, Proceedings of USEC'14, 2014.

 The paper is available at: